The Power of Matching for Online Fractional Hedonic Games: Introduction

-In the first model, the free dissolution setting, the algorithm gets the additional power to dissolve coalitions.
-We show that a matching algorithm achieves the optimal competitive ratio of $\frac{1}{6+4\sqrt{2}}$, which is a factor $\frac 12$ worse than the best online matching algorithm in the corresponding matching domain.
-In the second model, the random arrival setting, the algorithm cannot revoke matching decisions, but agents arrive in a uniformly random order.
-Hence, it has to compete well against an adversary that only fixes the game but not the precise arrival order.
-This also avoids the worst-case example by \citet{FMM+21a}, which crucially relies on specifying valuations based on the previous decisions of algorithms.
-We achieve a $\frac 16$-competitive algorithm, while no algorithm can be better than $\frac 13$-competitive.
-The latter result relies on a tight analysis of matching algorithms with an unknown number of agents, for which a competitive ratio of $\frac 13$ is optimal.
-Since we prove this result on the tree domain, a specific domain of instances where positive valuations form trees, it directly transfers algorithmic limitations to the coalition formation setting.
-We thus once again observe the power of matching algorithms when analyzing an online coalition formation model.
+In the first model, the random arrival setting, agents arrive in a uniformly random instead of an adversarial order, as in the secretary problem \citep{Ferg89a}.
+Hence, an algorithm has to compete well against an adversary who only fixes the game but not the precise arrival order.
+Notably, this avoids the worst-case example by \citet{FMM+21a}, which crucially relies on specifying valuations based on the previous decisions of algorithms.
+We achieve a $(\frac 13- \frac 1n)$-competitive algorithm, while no algorithm can be better than $\frac 13$-competitive.
+The algorithm we present is based on an online matching algorithm for a general setting of weighted matching where all agents arrive online but the number of agents is unknown.
+In the matching domain, we obtain the same asymptotically optimal competitive ratio.
+The tightness of both competitive radii follows a unified approach: We establish an upper bound for the competitive ratio of any online matching algorithms on the tree domain, a specific domain of instances where positive valuations form trees.
+We then show that upper bounds on this domain directly transfer to the coalition formation setting.

+In the second model, the free dissolution setting, the algorithm has to perform well under any arrival order, but it gets the additional power to dissolve coalitions.
+This setting is inspired by free edge dissolution in the matching domain \citep{FKM+09a} and has been introduced to coalition formation by \citet{BuRo25b}.
+We show that another matching algorithm achieves the optimal competitive ratio of $\frac{1}{6+4\sqrt{2}}$, which is a factor $\frac 12$ worse than the best online algorithm in the corresponding matching domain.